 4. Place a clamp around your desk, put the motor on top with the pulley facing up, and then carefully push down on the face of the pulley using the clamp.

-5. Repeat clamping and tightening the screw gradually until the pulley sits flush against the motor—be careful that it's flush, but not rubbing.
+5. Repeat clamping and tightening the screw gradually until the pulley sits flush against the motor—be careful that it's flush, but it should not be rubbing.

 When the pulley is initially placed on the horn, it will align with the teeth but will likely sit on top of the horn.